Each year on July 4, I take some time to share and reflect on the last letter Thomas Jefferson wrote.

 Although today we may rightly question how Jefferson, a slaveholder himself, could hold up the youthful America as a beacon of freedom to the world, his words nevertheless are a soaring reminder of the principles, the hope, the aspirations our country was founded upon.

 From the instant the ink dried on the Declaration to this very day, our collective 245th birthday, our progress as a democratic nation has run in fits and starts.
 Americans in every age have experienced moments of pride and unity, as well as shame and discord.

 But whatever challenges may present themselves, or setbacks may befall us, those principles, those hopes, those aspirations inevitably put us back on the path toward our Purpose again.

-However you may be feeling about our progress as a nation—and opinions do range widely—may “the annual return of this day” today refresh in you your recollection and devotion to “the unbounded exercise of reason and freedom of opinion” Jefferson held so dear.
+However you may be feeling about our progress as a nation—and opinions do range widely—may “the annual return of this day” today refresh in you your recollection and devotion to “the unbounded exercise of reason and freedom of opinion” Jefferson extolled in his final letter.